citp/privacy-policy-historical/l/li/lin/lindelepalais.com.md

-> *The following text is extracted and transformed from the lindelepalais.com privacy policy that was archived on 2018-12-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181218101122id_/http%3A//www.lindelepalais.com/en-US/policy%233) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lindelepalais.com privacy policy that was archived on 2019-05-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190525151332id_/http%3A//www.lindelepalais.com/en-US/policy%233) for the most accurate reproduction.*

 # lindelepalais.com :: Policy and more

 #### Terms and Conditions of use

-Browsing and use of [www.lindelepalais.com](http://www.lindelepalais.com/) are regulated by these Terms and Conditions of Use.
-Browsing and using the website, as well as purchasing items from [www.lindelepalais.com](http://www.lindelepalais.com/) implies that you have read, understood and accepted these Terms and Conditions of Use.
+Browsing and use of www.lindelepalais.com are regulated by these Terms and Conditions of Use.
+Browsing and using the website, as well as purchasing items from www.lindelepalais.com implies that you have read, understood and accepted these Terms and Conditions of Use.

-Products purchased from [www.lindelepalais.com](http://www.lindelepalais.com/) (the “website”) are sold directly by L’INDE LE PALAIS S.r.l. ("L’INDE"), with registered headquarters in Italy, at Via Ca’ Ricchi 7, 40068 San Lazzaro di Savena, Bologna, Business Reg.
-No., Tax ID, and VAT reg. no. 02522021209.
+Products purchased from www.lindelepalais.com (the “website”) are sold directly by JO S.r.l. ("JO" or the "Vendor"), with registered headquarters in Italy, at Via B.Franklin 31, 43121 Parma, Italy, Business Reg.
+No., Tax ID, and VAT reg. no. 02887550347.

-For any assistance requirements, it is possible to check the FAQs section, which contains information about ordering and shipping, refunds and returns for products purchased at [www.lindelepalais.com](http://www.lindelepalais.com/), registration on the website, suggestions and other general information about services provided by L’INDE, or you can contact the Customer Service.
+For any assistance requirements, it is possible to check the FAQs section, which contains information about ordering and shipping, refunds and returns for products purchased at www.lindelepalais.com, registration on the website, suggestions and other general information about services provided by JO, or you can contact the Customer Service.

-For any other legal information, please see the General Conditions of Sale, Right of Withdrawal and Privacy Policy sections of L’INDE.
+For any other legal information, please see the General Conditions of Sale, Right of Withdrawal and Privacy Policy sections of JO.

-L’INDE may amend or simply update these Terms and Conditions of Use, wholly or in part.
+JO may amend or simply update these Terms and Conditions of Use, wholly or in part.
 Amendments and updates to the website Terms and Conditions of Use will be made known to website users as soon as they are implemented and will become binding as soon as they are published on the website in this section.

-Browsing and use of the website, including viewing the web pages, communication with L’INDE, the possibility to download product details and the purchase of same from the website, are all user activities performed exclusively for personal use and with no intent to carry out business, entrepreneurial or professional activities.
+Browsing and use of the website, including viewing the web pages, communication with JO, the possibility to download product details and the purchase of same from the website, are all user activities performed exclusively for personal use and with no intent to carry out business, entrepreneurial or professional activities.

 The user is solely and exclusively responsible for the use of the website and its contents.

-L’INDE cannot be considered responsible for any use of the website or contents of same by any of its users, which does not conform to current law.
+JO cannot be considered responsible for any use of the website or contents of same by any of its users, which does not conform to current law.

 Specifically, the user is solely and exclusively responsible for the communication of incorrect or false information or details concerning third parties if these latter have not given their consent, as well as with regard to any incorrect use of same.

-Since any material is downloaded or otherwise obtained through use of the service chosen by the user, any responsibility for damage to computer systems or loss of data as a result of said downloading operations, will lie with the user and cannot be ascribed to L’INDE.
-L’INDE refuses to accept any responsibility for damage arising from the impossibility to access services on the website or any damage from unforeseen circumstances, force majeure or caused by third parties, such as from viruses, damage to files, errors, omissions, interruption to services, deletion of content, network or provider connection problems, electronic or telephone connections, unauthorised access or alteration to data, to failed and/or faulty operation of electronic equipment belonging to the user.
+Since any material is downloaded or otherwise obtained through use of the service chosen by the user, any responsibility for damage to computer systems or loss of data as a result of said downloading operations, will lie with the user and cannot be ascribed to JO.
+JO refuses to accept any responsibility for damage arising from the impossibility to access services on the website or any damage from unforeseen circumstances, force majeure or caused by third parties, such as from viruses, damage to files, errors, omissions, interruption to services, deletion of content, network or provider connection problems, electronic or telephone connections, unauthorised access or alteration to data, to failed and/or faulty operation of electronic equipment belonging to the user.

-Users are responsible for keeping and correctly using their personal data, including credentials that allow access to reserved services as well as any harmful consequence or prejudice that may be caused to L’INDE or third parties following incorrect use, loss or removal of said information.
+Users are responsible for keeping and correctly using their personal data, including credentials that allow access to reserved services as well as any harmful consequence or prejudice that may be caused to JO or third parties following incorrect use, loss or removal of said information.

-**1\.
-Privacy Policy**
+1\.
+Privacy Policy

 Please read the Privacy Policy with care; it will also be applied in the event that users access the website and services without making any purchases.
-The Privacy Policy helps to understand the way in which L’INDE collects and uses personal data and the aims of this use.
+The Privacy Policy helps to understand the way in which JO collects and uses personal data and the aims of this use.

-**2\.
-Intellectual Property Rights**
+2\.
+Intellectual Property Rights

-The contents of the website, such as, works, images, photographs, dialogues, music, audio and video, documents, drawings, figures, logos and any other material, in any format, published on the website, including menus, web pages, graphics, colours, outlines, tools, typeface and design of the website, diagrams, layouts, methods, processes, functions and software that are part of the website are protected by copyright and all other intellectual property rights belonging to L’INDE and other owners of said rights.
-All reproduction, either completely or partially, of any form, of the website and its consent, without the written consent of L’INDE is prohibited.
-In case of breach of this, L’INDE will take action for damages and to eliminate any conduct that is unlawful and/or detrimental to its property rights.
+The contents of the website, such as, works, images, photographs, dialogues, music, audio and video, documents, drawings, figures, logos and any other material, in any format, published on the website, including menus, web pages, graphics, colours, outlines, tools, typeface and design of the website, diagrams, layouts, methods, processes, functions and software that are part of the website are protected by copyright and all other intellectual property rights belonging to JO and other owners of said rights.
+All reproduction, either completely or partially, of any form, of the website and its consent, without the written consent of JO is prohibited.
+In case of breach of this, JO will take action for damages and to eliminate any conduct that is unlawful and/or detrimental to its property rights.

-**3\.
-Trademarks and domain names**
+3\.
+Trademarks and domain names

-L’INDE is the sole owner of the logos and registered trademarks "L’INDE LE PALAIS" and “lindelepalais.com" and of all other distinguishing marks including the words "L’INDE LE PALAIS", including the domain name "lindelepalais.com".
+JO is the sole owner of the logos and registered trademarks "LINDE LE PALAIS" and “lindelepalais.com" and of all other distinguishing marks including the words "LINDE LE PALAIS", including the domain name "lindelepalais.com".

 All other distinguishing marks used on products sold through the website are registered by their respective owners and used on the website for the sole purpose of distinguishing, describing and publicising the products on sale on the website.

-L’INDE and all other owners of registered trademarks have the right to make exclusive use of their respective trademarks.
+JO and all other owners of registered trademarks have the right to make exclusive use of their respective trademarks.

-No use of registered trademarks published on the website is permitted, without the consent of L’INDE or any other trademark owner; nor is it possible to use the marks on products or services that are not akin to those belonging to L’INDE or other trademark owners.
+No use of registered trademarks published on the website is permitted, without the consent of JO or any other trademark owner; nor is it possible to use the marks on products or services that are not akin to those belonging to JO or other trademark owners.

 The majority of the trademarks on the website refers to products on sale on the website are famous brands, well known to the general public and to all users of the website.

 Any unauthorised use of these trademarks or uses that do not comply to law, is prohibited and will involve civil or criminal legal consequences.
 Under no circumstances is it permissible to use these trademarks or any other distinguishing mark on the website to take unfair advantage of the distinctive character or fame of this trademark or in such a way as to prejudice same and their owners.

-**4\.
-Links to other websites**
+4\.
+Links to other websites

-The website contains links to other sites that have no ties to lindelepalais.com or L’INDE.
+The website contains links to other sites that have no ties to lindelepalais.com or JO.

-L’INDE does not control or monitor these websites or their contents.
-L’INDE cannot be held responsible for the contents of these websites or the rules implemented by same, including with regard to your privacy and to the processing of your personal data while you browse.
+JO does not control or monitor these websites or their contents.
+JO cannot be held responsible for the contents of these websites or the rules implemented by same, including with regard to your privacy and to the processing of your personal data while you browse.

 We therefore ask you to pay attention when connecting to these sites using the links on this website and to carefully read their terms and conditions of use and privacy policy.
-We must also remind you that these Terms and Conditions for Use and the Privacy Policy of L’INDE are not applied to the websites managed by parties other than L’INDE.
+We must also remind you that these Terms and Conditions for Use and the Privacy Policy of JO are not applied to the websites managed by parties other than JO.

 The website provides links to other websites solely to facilitate searching and browsing for its users and to make it easier to connect to other sites on the web.

-The presence of links does not imply any recommendation or signalling by L’INDE to access or browse the websites, nor does it imply any guarantee about the contents of same, or the services or goods they supply and sell to Internet uses.
+The presence of links does not imply any recommendation or signalling by JO to access or browse the websites, nor does it imply any guarantee about the contents of same, or the services or goods they supply and sell to Internet uses.

-**5\.
-Content warning**
+5\.
+Content warning

-L’INDE has implemented all processes to make sure that no content describing or representing scenes or situations of physical or mental violence is put on line, or content that may offend the sensitivity of the users of its website, or may be considered offensive to civil society, human rights and to personal dignity.
+JO has implemented all processes to make sure that no content describing or representing scenes or situations of physical or mental violence is put on line, or content that may offend the sensitivity of the users of its website, or may be considered offensive to civil society, human rights and to personal dignity.

-In all cases L’INDE cannot guarantee that the contents of the website are appropriate or legal in countries outside Italy.
+In all cases JO cannot guarantee that the contents of the website are appropriate or legal in countries outside Italy.
 Users who decide to access the website from these countries are fully aware of the legal consequences and sanctions that they risk and will be solely responsible for compliance with local laws.

-L’INDE has also implemented all precautions to ensure its users that the contents of the website are accurate and do not contain incorrect information or information that is out of date with regard to its publication on the website and as far as possible, successively.
+JO has also implemented all precautions to ensure its users that the contents of the website are accurate and do not contain incorrect information or information that is out of date with regard to its publication on the website and as far as possible, successively.

-However, L’INDE does not accept any liability for the accuracy or completeness of the contents it publishes on the website, with the exception of its liability for fraud or wilful misconduct, and unless otherwise provided for by law.
+However, JO does not accept any liability for the accuracy or completeness of the contents it publishes on the website, with the exception of its liability for fraud or wilful misconduct, and unless otherwise provided for by law.

-L’INDE also cannot guarantee users that the website will operate continuously, without interruption, errrors, or malfunctions caused by connections to the Internet.
+JO also cannot guarantee users that the website will operate continuously, without interruption, errrors, or malfunctions caused by connections to the Internet.

 For any problem found with using the website, please contact our Customer Service.

-L’INDE has implemented technical and organisational measures to safeguard the security of its services on the website, the integrity of data concerning traffic and electronic communication with regard to forms of use that are not permitted, as well as to prevent risks of dispersion, destruction, and loss of data or information - confidential or otherwise - about its users, present on the website, or access that is unauthorised or not compliant with law, to the aforementioned data and information.
+JO has implemented technical and organisational measures to safeguard the security of its services on the website, the integrity of data concerning traffic and electronic communication with regard to forms of use that are not permitted, as well as to prevent risks of dispersion, destruction, and loss of data or information - confidential or otherwise - about its users, present on the website, or access that is unauthorised or not compliant with law, to the aforementioned data and information.

 #### Terms and Conditions of sale

-The offer and sale of products on the website [www.lindelepalais.com](http://www.lindelepalais.com/) (“Website") are regulated by these General Conditions of Sale.
+The offer and sale of products on the website www.lindelepalais.com (“Website") are regulated by these General Conditions of Sale.

-Products purchased from the website are sold directly by L’Inde Le Palais S.r.l. ("L’INDE" or the "Vendor"), with registered headquarters in Italy, at Via Ca’ Ricchi 7, 40068 San Lazzaro di Savena, Bologna, Business Reg.
-No., Tax ID, and VAT reg. no. 02522021209.
+Products purchased from the website are sold directly by JO S.r.l. ("JO" or the "Vendor"), with registered headquarters in Italy, at Via B.Franklin 31, 43121 Parma, Italy, Business Reg.
+No., Tax ID, and VAT reg. no. 02887550347.

-For any assistance requirements, it is possible to check the FAQs section, which contains information about ordering and shipping, refunds and returns for products purchased at [www.lindelepalais.com](http://www.lindelepalais.com/), registration on the website, suggestions and other general information about services provided by L’INDE, or you can contact the Customer Service.
+For any assistance requirements, it is possible to check the FAQs section, which contains information about ordering and shipping, refunds and returns for products purchased at www.lindelepalais.com, registration on the website, suggestions and other general information about services provided by JO, or you can contact the Customer Service.

-**1\.
-Business policy**
+1\.
+Business policy

 1.1 The Vendor offers products for sale through the website and carries out its e-business activities exclusively for end users who are “consumers".
 “Consumers" are considered any individual interacting with the website for purposes not to do with any business activities, trade, or professional activities performed.

 Users who are not end consumers are kindly asked not to purchase products from the website.
-L’INDE will have the right not to accept or consider purchase orders from subjects that are not end consumers or any other purchase orders that do not comply with the General Conditions of Sale or with the Terms and Conditions of Use.
+JO will have the right not to accept or consider purchase orders from subjects that are not end consumers or any other purchase orders that do not comply with the General Conditions of Sale or with the Terms and Conditions of Use.

 1.2 These General Conditions of Sale exclusively regulate the offer, forwarding, and acceptance of purchase orders for products on the website, between the website users and the Vendor.

 1.3 The General Conditions of Sale do not regulate the supply of services or sale of products by subjects other than the Vendor which may be present on the website via links, banners or other hypertext links.

-**2\.
-How to conclude a contract with L’INDE**
+2\.
+How to conclude a contract with JO

 2.1 To conclude a purchase for one or more products on the website, it is necessary to complete the e-order form and send it to the Vendor, electronically, following the instructions.